 Griffons are a medium to large-sized dog breed.
 Males usually weigh between 50 and 70 pounds, and they measure between 22 to 24 inches, from paw to shoulder.
 Females are typically smaller and weigh between 35 and 50 pounds, and they measure between 20 to 22 inches.
 They are well-balanced and proportioned dogs in their stature.

 Griffs have an overall scruffy appearance thanks to their shaggy coat, bushy eyebrows, and impressive doggy beard.
-They have a square-shaped head with strong powerful-looking sporting limbs.
+They have a square-shaped heads with strong powerful-looking sporting limbs.
 Griffons also have large and friendly eyes that give an always-alert impression.
 They move in a graceful catlike way when in full flight.

 If you are looking to show your Griff in the show ring, they’ll need to conform to the breed standard.
 Some allowances will be made, but not always.
 For those just looking for a pet pooch, they don’t have to be perfectly in line with the standard.
 Their appearance has next to no bearing on their awesome personality in the home.